johnlepikhin/mimoca/README.md

 mimoca
 ======

-Minimalistic e-mail parsting library for OCaml.
+Minimalistic e-mail parsing library for OCaml.

 Depends on Lwt.